 The theremin is an electronic instrument patented in 1928 by Léon Theremin.
 The typical theremin users two oscillators - one producing a static frequency, one variable - and amplifies the difference of these two signals to produce sine waves at different frequencies, thus creating different pitches.
 A theremin uses a secondary circuit to control amplitude.
-You can control pitch/volume with your hands by adjusting the position of your hands in relations to two antennas of the theremin, thus making it
+You can control pitch/volume with your hands by adjusting the position of your hands in relation to the two antennas of the theremin, thus making it

 one of the only instruments in the world that you play but never touch!